BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 3. Add the file iso3.plist from the framework folder to your project.

-4. If you're compiling for simulators, please replace the existing Xavier.framework in the project with the one in the folder "Frameworks/Simulator/".
-The one bundled in the project is for devices.
+4. The framework included in the project is a universal framework for both simulators and devices.
+If you'd like the version of the framework without the binaries for simulators, please use the one in the folder "Frameworks/Devices/".

 5. To integrate the Xavier.framework into your application, please make sure you have the similar setting as the Xavier Evaluation SDK.
 Here are all the Xavier Evaluation SDK settings:
 <br>